-HIS 441 HISTORY OF THE U.S. FROM 1900 TO 1945 3 sem. hrs.
+HIS 441 HISTORY OF THE U.S. FROM 1900 to 1945

 A topical study of the United States from 1900 to 1945, noting the national and international events which constantly shaped and reshaped the U.S. as an emerging, then dominant power.
 Major topics include World War I, the Jazz Age, the Depression, the New Deal, and World War II.